christopher-siewert/christopher-siewert.github.io/_posts/2020-05-27-triangular-arbitrage.md

 In 2016, I started down a path that would consume me for the next few years⁠—cryptocurrency arbitrage.
 A game where millions of dollars are at stake and mere milliseconds separate the winners from the losers.
 The learning curve is steep⁠—I paid a hefty price in both time and money to learn the game.
 But eventually my jerry-built system was making serious money.

 You are looking at the single most complete document that exists about how to make money using triangular arbitrage (tri-arb).
-This is both a technical guide and a memoir.
+This is both a technical guide and a memoir. \[Editor's Note: 7500 words ~ 25 min read\]

 # Roadmap